scipion-em/docs/docs/developer/creating-a-protocol.rst

 and the protocol can run.
 The ``_warnings`` will show the messages to the user but give it the choice to continue or not.
 If there are errors from the *``_validate``*, the protocol will not run.
-This can save time to users because prevent simple errors that can be critical for the protocol to run properly.
+This can save time for users because prevent simple errors that can be critical for the protocol to run properly.

 In our example, the ``_validate`` function is very simple.
 It checks that